ecopetridish/AFS_Skin_And_Gut_Microbiome/README.md

-Data and scripts for Antarctic fur seals (Arctocephalus gazella) skin and gut microbiome project
+Data and scripts for Antarctic fur seal (Arctocephalus gazella) skin and gut microbiome project